adolfopa/cstow/src/TESTS.md

 ## Executing CSTOW with no arguments

-CStow expects at least a non-flat argument, the package to install.
+CStow expects at least a non-flag argument, the package to install.
 Executing `cstow` with no arguments will fail with a non-zero exit status and will show a brief usage message.